 Read Two Tall Travellers’ Complete Guide to teaching in China on their blog.

 Doctor X (not his real name!) teaches in a private high school in Nanjing.

 “I have been teaching in China for six years and I have been asked to tell you about the good, the bad, and the ugly.
 For the last four years I have worked in a High School in Nanjing.
 It’s a top 3 school and parents pay a lot of money to come here.
-The last year I have been teaching Year 11 oral English aimed at the IELTS example with a side plate of TOEFL (which I personally dislike).
+The last year I have been teaching Year 11 oral English aimed at the IELTS example with a side plate of TOEFL (which I personally dislike) (Find out what these acronyms mean in this post.
 Over the years I have taught the junior classes GCSE and the other senior classes Year 10 and 12.